hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 The entire Rome partition is end of life November 2025, and will be shut down by end 2025.
 This implies that the partitions ``cpu_rome``, ``cpu_rome_all``, ``cpu_rome_512``, ``debug_rome`` will all disappear.
-Depending on VSC plans, the ``a100_40`` partition will also likely disappear.
-But this is currently not confirmed.
+Depending on VSC plans, the ``a100_40`` partition may also disappear.
+However, there currently is no confirmation regarding this.

 Update to RHEL9 of Milan partitions